waimea-jching/300DTD-assessment/docs/Design.md

 ### Meeting the System Requirements

-Replace this text with a brief evaluation of how well you met the requirements that you defined at the start of the project, etc. Look back at the list of features / functionality you initially set and discuss how well your system has implemented each one.

 The requirements and list of features was creating a "gamey" feel with penalising on incorrect answers and encouraging a competitive learning environment that can all be manipulated by an admin with an array of admin tools and separating questions into there respective areas of the library.
 My system has implemented these key features well by having the questions penalise the user and give strict warning when the incorrect answer is selected as well as create admin tools that can be used very extensively to shape the questions that are presented to the users.

 ### Review of Aesthetics